2017-2018 Christian Service Form - click HERE

 The Service Leadership Board also works to create opportunities of service for our students that are relevant, inspiring, and beneficial to the disadvantaged.
 The Board is comprised of students in their junior year who have a passion for social justice and service, and who want to work to spread awareness throughout the Badin community of the value of service and the importance of generosity and justice.

-A monthly newsletter is posted and e-mailed to students with a listing of local service opportunities.
+A monthly newsletter will be posted and e-mailed to students with a listing of local service opportunities.
 Students are also encouraged to seek out their own service experiences, based on their own interests and passions.
 The following are examples of ways to serve at local agencies that are making a difference in our community:

 The 2nd Friday of every month is Badin’s night to serve food to the hungry and build community at the Community Meal Center at the Presbyterian Church in Hamilton from 4:00 to 7:00.